Advances in combating antimicrobial resistance

 High-throughput screening

 Microplate readers can be used by researchers to simultaneously test many potential antimicrobials or combinations of antimicrobials in a rapid and automated manner.
 This type of high-throughput approach accelerates the discovery process by screening numerous compounds in parallel.
-Large libraries of chemical compounds can be tested to identify molecules with antimicrobial properties.
+Large libraries of chemical compounds can be tested to identify molecules with antimicrobial properties and determine their minimum inhibitory concentration (MIC) or minimum bactericidal concentration (MBC) values.
 Compounds that inhibit microbial growth are candidates for further investigation.

 In the paper “High-throughput screening for bacterial glycosyltransferase inhibitors” a team of researchers performed a primary screen of a compound library looking for small molecule inhibitors that might be suitable for further development as alternatives to antibiotics.5 The authors used UDP-Glo luminescence assays on a FLUOstar Omega microplate reader to monitor UDP liberation.
 UDP is produced when the substrate UDP-GlcNAc is consumed by members of the glycosyltransferase NleB/SseK family in the presence or absence of the test compounds.